Via Francigena

-The Via Francigena (/it/), also known as Francisca or Romea, is an ancient road and pilgrimage route running from the cathedral city of Canterbury in England, through France and Switzerland, to Rome and then to Apulia, Italy, where there were ports of embarkation for the Holy Land.
+The Via Francigena (/it/), also known as Francisca or Romea, is an ancient itinerary and pilgrimage route running from the cathedral city of Canterbury in England, through France and Switzerland, to Rome and then to Apulia, Italy, where there were ports of embarkation for the Holy Land.
 It was known in Italy as the Via Francigena ("the road that comes from France") or the Via Romea Francigena ("the road to Rome that comes from France").
 In medieval times it was an important road and pilgrimage route for those wishing to visit the Holy See and the tombs of the apostles Peter and Paul.
+The route was documented by Archbishop Sigeric on his return journey from Rome to Canterbury in around 990.
+Today, pilgrims still travel the route on foot, on horseback or by bicycle.